GiorgioMB/Curvature-Transfer-Code/README.md

-# Title to decide
+# Curvature Transfer: Comparing Edgewise Graph Curvatures and Analytic Envelopes
-In this repo we implement the experiments described in the paper `NAME OF PAPER`.
+In this repo we implement the experiments described in the paper `Transport Envelopes and Edgewise Transfer Between Balanced Forman and Ollivier-Ricci Curvatures`.
 The aim is to produce *histograms of edgewise curvature* and compare them against the analytic envelopes and transfer inequalities derived in the paper.

 Concretely, for each graph instance we compute per-edge: